ramonlins/reinforcement-learning/README.md

 # reinforcement-learning
-Master the fundamentals of reinforcement learning.
+Understandig the fundamentals of reinforcement learning.
 (Under development)